 Clinical trials are also available for eligible patients to enroll in to receive the latest treatments in cancer research.
 Before treatments are widely available to patients, clinical trials are used to evaluate the new drug or therapy for safety and effectiveness.
 Most of the innovations in curative therapies take place in clinical trials for childhood cancers and other cancer types.

 The main reasons patients enroll in in pediatric cancer clinical trials are because they feel like they can help themselves and future pediatric cancer patients.
 Also, patients feel like their chances of survival seem better with the proposed experimental treatment and that the benefits outweigh the risks of participating in a clinical trial.

 There are over a hundred current pediatric cancer clinical trials that are currently recruiting, and several may be beneficial to you.
 Our team of patient relations coordinators, who are oncology nurses, and our artificial intelligence based clinical trial matching system will find the best option for you.

 With just a few clicks, you can see your clinical trial matches now.
 Click here to use our advanced clinical trial match tool.

 How Do We Help Childhood Cancer Patients?

 Massive Bio offers an independent cancer treatment analysis as well as free clinical trial matching for pediatric cancer patients.
-Our patient advocates work closely with patients to gather information on their current medical status, and then will provide a list of options from available cancer clinical trials close to your home.
+Our patient relations coordinators work closely with patients to gather information on their current medical status, and then will provide a list of options from available cancer clinical trials close to your home.

 We can also provide a comprehensive case analysis through our Virtual Tumor Board from cancer specialists.
 The Virtual Tumor Board (VTB) is comprised of highly specialized oncologists from nationally-recognized Cancer Centers of Excellence.
 In just 7-10 days after receiving your medical records, we can get you a treatment plan without having to travel far distances and use your valuable time.